A Stochastic Reconstruction Theorem on Rectangular Increments with an Application to a Mixed Hyperbolic SPDE: Preliminaries

 \subsection{Commuting filtration}

 We now recall the probabilistic assumptions to formulate our results.
 Throughout this paper, we fix a complete probability space $(\Omega,\cF,\bP)$.
 Given $m\geq 1$ the set of $m$- integrable random variables $X\colon \Omega\to \R$ will be denoted by $L_m(\Omega)$ and its norm by $\Vert \cdot \Vert_m $.
 We will keep this discussion rather short, as it has been done in length in \cite{multiparameterStochSewing}.
 One can find more classical references in \cite{Imkeller85,walsh1986,Khoshnevisan02}.
+We equip our probability space with a filtration which is compatible with the use of rectangular increments.